mspnp/aks-baseline/04-networking.md

-# Deploy the hub-spoke network
+# Deploy the Hub-Spoke Network

 The prerequisites for the [AKS secure baseline cluster](./) are now completed with [Azure AD group and user work](./03-aad.md) performed in the prior steps.
 Now we will start with our first Azure resource deployment, the network primitives.